ggarra13/mrv2/README.md

 runmeq.sh -t package
 ```

-The resulting files will be placed in:
+Linux files will be stored in the staging area at:

 BUILD-$KERNEL-$ARCH/Release/mrv2/src/mrv2-build

+For all other architectures, the installers will be stored in:

+packages/

+That is the root directory of mrv2.